rafaqz/Rasters.jl/docs/src/resample_proj.md

 ras_epsg = resample(ras_sin; size=(1440,720), crs=EPSG(4326), method="sum")
 ````

-and let's apply `shiftlocus` such that we can harmonize coordinates, which might be needed when building bigger datasets:
+and let's apply `shiftlocus` such that the lookups share the exact same grid, which might be needed when building bigger datasets:

 ````@example modis
 locus_resampled = DimensionalData.shiftlocus(Center(), ras_epsg)